net-cat/regfox-printegration/README.md

 Provides a HTTPS server that will allow you to check in and print badges.

-Status: Not started.
+Status: Needs all the business logic and a bunch of stuff plumbed together.
+Also the "S" part of HTTPS.

-### printing.py
+### printegration.py

 Handles generating the badges and sending them to the printer.

-Status: Not started.
+Status: Basically done.

 ## Notes